 - List the complementary health practices you use on your patient history form.
 When completing the patient history form, be sure to include everything you use—from acupuncture to zinc.
 It’s important to give health care providers a full picture of what you do to manage your health.

 - At each visit, be sure to tell your providers about what complementary health approaches you are using.
 Don’t forget to include over-the-counter and prescription medicines, as well as dietary and herbal supplements.
-Make a list in advance, or download and print this wallet card and take it with you.
+Make a list in advance and take it with you.
 Some complementary health approaches can have an effect on conventional medicine, so your provider needs to know.

 - If you are considering a new complementary health practice, ask questions.
 Ask your health care providers about its safety, effectiveness, and possible interactions with medications (both prescription and nonprescription).